Master0fFate/fastcuts-json/README.md

 ## Overview

 This repository contains the primary data file `fastcuts.json`, which powers the Fastcuts website.
-Fastcuts is a web application that provides users with fast, searchable shortcuts to relevant websites.

 ## Features

 - Simple JSON structure for easy editing and maintenance
-- Powers the searchable interface of the Fastcuts website
+- Searchable interface of the Fastcuts website
 - Enables users to quickly find and access websites by name or description

 ## Usage